Editorial: Certain screw-ups demand explaining by the postal service

 Sue Radcliffe’s ashes sat inside a cardboard box on the kitchen counter of her niece’s house in Albemarle County.

-Bright read tape identified the contents of the box as human remains.
+Bright red tape identified the contents of the box as human remains.
 Several U.S. Postal Service markers covered the box top.
 This included one that said “Signature required.”
 Therein lay the problem.

 Barrineau Brill, Radcliffe’s niece, worried so much about getting her aunt’s ashes safely delivered through the mail that she had them shipped with the promise that she or her husband would have to sign for them when they arrived.